KTH/devops-course/README.md

   * Communication (watch this repo!)
   * Infrastructure
   * Relation to Research in Testing & DevOps
-* Setup of CI presentation?
 * Student Presentations
-  * For today
+  * Goal: prepare one slide and register one work
-  * Planning for March 25
+  * Goal: Full planning for March 25

 ### Week 2: March 25 13h
 * Preparatory reading: TBA